 Do you ever feel like you are in a repetitive cycle with some people?
 Always trying to prove yourself but inevitably coming up short?

-I think we can all relate to this but the surprising truth is that even Jesus experienced this.
+I think we can all relate to this but the surprising truth is that even Jesus experienced it.
 The motives, sincerity, and identity of the Son of God were challenged often AND by those who should have been His greatest supporters.

 Let that sink in for a moment………